psrearick/pm-reports/Docs/Setup Guide.md

 ## 8. Running the Workflow

-1. Use the custom menu PM Reports:
+1. Use the custom menu Reports:
     - Import Credits – Processes configured files, appends new transactions, and logs results.
     - Load Staging Data – Reads the controls on **Entry Controls**.
 Leave `Property` blank to load all properties, or select a single property to focus the staging grid.
     - Save Staging Data – Pushes changes back to the master sheet for the filtered scope (all properties or the single property).